 The Ohio GED

 Adults seeking a high school diploma in Ohio may want to consider the GED designation, which is the only option for a high school credential available statewide.
-The GED is a five-part exam created by the American Council on Education (ACE).
+The GED is a four-part exam created by the American Council on Education (ACE).
 It's for individuals who don't have a high school diploma and aren't currently enrolled in high school or another secondary school diploma program.

 Eligibility for the GED tests

 In Ohio, test candidates must be 18 years old.
 Individuals between the ages of 16 and 18 may take the test after having a superintendent or principal from their most recent school district complete a withdrawal form.
 Test takers who are 16 or 17 will also need to submit an age waiver form.
 The GED application must be completed online or by phone.
 Forms, age exemptions and fee information may be found on the Ohio Department of Education website.

 GED practice tests and preparation classes are available for Ohio residents at local adult learning centers, public schools and community colleges.
 Center locations are available on the state's Education Department website.
 Online and home preparation aids are also available on the PBS Literacy Link and the KET adult learning website.

 Another option for adults is to seek programs that offer a traditional high school diploma, which are available in some local school districts.
 In these programs, adults must earn enough credits for a traditional diploma; some of these credits may be earned from life or work experiences.
 Also, you must pass the ninth-grade proficiency test or the current Ohio Graduation Tests, depending on the test you would have taken if you graduated with your high school class.
 The exam portion may be waived if you meet the state's requirements for having a disability.

 Students entering an adult program must be at least 22 years old, not enrolled in school and must not have a high school diploma.
 They must also be residents of the district where they want to attend adult school.

 How to Enroll